SharePoint/sp-dev-docs/docs/general-development/ediscovery-in-sharepoint.md

 ---
-title: eDiscovery in SharePoint 2013 ms.prod: SHAREPOINT ms.assetid: 45cb324a-75f5-444d-a0fa-5c223df19016
+title: eDiscovery in SharePoint ms.prod: SHAREPOINT ms.assetid: 45cb324a-75f5-444d-a0fa-5c223df19016
 ---

-# eDiscovery in SharePoint 2013
+# eDiscovery in SharePoint
-Learn about eDiscovery features in SharePoint 2013.
+Learn about eDiscovery features in SharePoint.
 You can use eDiscovery to provide litigators the ability to discover content in electronic format.
-## Introduction to eDiscovery in SharePoint 2013
+## Introduction to eDiscovery in SharePoint
 <a name="SP15_eDiscoveryInSP_IntroductionToeDiscovery"> </a>

 eDiscovery is how records managers and litigators discover content in electronic format.
 Typically, eDiscovery requires searching for documents, websites, and email messages spread across laptops, email servers, file servers, and other sources, and collecting and acting on content that meets the criteria for a legal case.